 Once you have been approved, you begin a period of waiting to be matched with a child.
 This period can last a few weeks or a few years.
 The amount of time you wait usually depends on the type of child you feel comfortable parenting.
-Families tend to wait longer for children with mild needs.
+Families are matched more quickly when they are open to a variety of needs and behaviors, which are common due to our young people’s experiences of trauma and neglect.
 The local DSS agencies make decisions regarding the placement of a youth.
 CHS works collaboratively with them to advocate for good matches.
 Families may also be asked to participate in an interview with the DSS agency.
 Once your family is matched with a child, CHS and the DSS agency will work together to set up visits with your family and to your home prior to placement.

 Once the child has moved into your home, you will have at least six months of supervision by the DSS agency.
 The child remains in DSS custody until the adoption is legally finalized.
-Since we view support as a key component of success, CHS requires that adoptive families receive at least one year of supportive counseling and services.
+Since we view support as a key component of success, CHS requires that adoptive families receive at least one year of parent coaching and supportive services through our Post Adoption Program.
+You will be paired with one of our parent coaches who have expertise in trauma-based parenting, therapeutic support, and community resources.
 Families are also invited to attend additional trainings and events, including adoptive family gatherings and Kid’s Club.

 WENDY’S WONDERFUL KIDS